cage1016/kaichu.io.hugo/content/posts/alfred-open-chinese-convert/index.md

 ---
 date: 2022-07-10T14:42:06Z
 title: "Alfred Open Chinese Convert"
 description: Since Mac OS finally removed support for Python2 in 12.3, the workflows written in Python2 in Alfred 4 are no longer available.
 The amowu/alfred-chinese-converter I was using before is also no longer updated (it's still in Alfred 2).
-So I built one with Golang + awgo, eliminating the dependency on Python, and Alfred upgrades no longer run into Python version problems.
+So I built one with Golang + awgo + opencc, eliminating the dependency on Python, and Alfred upgrades no longer run into Python version problems.
 tags:
   - alfred
   - alfred4-workflow